markomil/vilin-numerical-optimization/README.md

     * StrongWolfe
     * Wolfe

-### Methods graphical representation
+### Graphical illustrations

-* Graphical representation of the convergence of the gradient descent method
+* Graphical representation of the convergence of the chosen method

+	* Vilin application provides the ability of graphical representation of the chosen method convergence.
+	Namely, the user can follow the process of approaching the function minimum for the chosen method in 2d and 3d spaces.
+	Several interesting features can be used, such as: zoom in, zoom out, slider for reaching the minimum or going back to starting point etc.

 ![gradient_descent](Images/gradient_descent.gif)